xiw019/Xianglong-CSE110-Labs/index.md

     - archery
     - PC DIY

-#My favorite piece of code. ～~Proof of me as a scientist～~
+#My favorite piece of code. ~what makes me a future data scientist～
 ```python
 import tensorflow as tf
 import numpy as np